 The Egyptian health system is diverse with a wide range of health care providers complementing each other in serving all people in the country.
-The Government is committed to providing universal health care to poor and unprivileged population groups but the quality of the governmental health service is often not as good as the private clinics.
+The Government is committed to providing universal health care to poor and underprivileged population groups but the quality of the governmental health service is often not as good as the private clinics.
 For workers, some agencies have an agreement with the National Health Insurance System to provide insurance for their employees, some have their own medical department or hospital, while others have agreements with private health insurance systems or don‘t provide health insurance to employees at all.
-Usually the health insurance for workers covers the employee and his family and they pay a certain percentage of the price of the whole monthly medication costs.
+Usually, the health insurance for workers covers the employee and his family and they pay a certain percentage of the price of the monthly medication costs.

 What happens if you need to see a doctor?